 (e) be able to describe and apply competently basic elements of business and laboratory management.

-All registrants who are responsible for managing a place of business offering dental technology services, supervising non-registrants within the meaning of section 11.12 of the bylaws, or authorizing aspects of practice to non-registrants to provide, must
+All registrants who are responsible for managing a place of business offering dental technology services, supervising non-registrants, or authorizing aspects of practice to non-registrants to provide, must

 (a) implement a procedure to verify that all dental technology services are provided under the authority of and in accordance with prescriptions issued by a dentist or medical practitioner as applicable, or on the written direction of a denturist, who is licensed to practice.